 2. Close the Application painter by clicking the close button in PainterBar1.
+Click Yes when you are prompted to save your changes.

 3.6.2 Build an MDI sheet window

 Now you create a child window and use it as the MDI sheet window for the application.